 Easy Pickled Jicama with Jalapeno Lime and Cayenne

-- Combine the salt and water and stir until the salt is completely dissolved.
-You can heat the water in a saucepan to speed this up.
+- Combine the salt and water, stir until the salt is completely dissolved.
+You can heat the water in a saucepan to speed it up.

 - Cover the lid with a cloth or paper towel and secure with a rubber band.
 Leave in a warm spot for 1 week, then transfer to the refrigerator.